Danny Fortson

 Daniel Anthony Fortson (born March 27, 1976) is an American former professional basketball player.
-He played the power forward and center position in the National Basketball Association (NBA) from 1997 to 2007.
+He played the power forward and center positions in the National Basketball Association (NBA) from 1997 to 2007.

 Early life

 Although born in Philadelphia, Fortson grew up in Altoona, Pennsylvania in a difficult home environment.
 He did not get along well with his father, who spent some time in jail, while his mother struggled with diabetes and depression.
 Fortson had grown up in the same neighborhood as Doug West and began pre school at the same school West attended, Altoona Area High School.
 Before starting there, he became friends with a family whose son played on his AAU basketball team.
 He spent two summers living with the family in the middle-class Pittsburgh suburb of Shaler Township, eighty five mile west of Altoona.

 After his sophomore year, he and his mother moved to Shaler and Fortson transferred to Shaler Area High School for his final two years in high school (1992–1994).
 He was ruled ineligible his junior year for all but two games but averaged 30 points per game his senior year.
 He was a member of the prestigious Back board squad for pre-college basketball prospects.